SchlossLab/schlosslab.github.io/_fish_bowl/expectations.md

 * Obtain at least a B in each of your courses
 * Pass preliminary exam on your first try
 * Develop the concepts for your checkpoint proposal with me, but write it independently of me
-* Investigate and apply for appropriate funding opportunities with discussion and advice from their faculty mentor(s).
+* Investigate and apply for appropriate funding opportunities with discussion and advice from their faculty mentor(s)
+* Complete and keep up to date your [Individual Development Plan (IDP)](http://sitemaker.umich.edu/pibs.tracker/home)
 * At least two accepted peer-reviewed papers before you defend (but you will be able to get more than three).
 Note this is beyond the departmental requirement of one peer-reviewed publication
 * As a senior graduate student, look for opportunities to mentor undergraduates
 * Fight for your project - don't let me break it up to give to someone else